DeionCartwright/Rand/README.md

 Regarding Requirement 3:

 Unfortunately I wasn't able to complete requirement 3 within the time frame, an error occurs where postman can't find the path when the request is made.
 I am still unsure why this is the case.
 I'll continue looking into it afterwards, however it would be appreciated if you could help explain where I went wrong.

+If help is needed running or understanding the program please let me know and I'll respond ASAP.